Aryo Djojohadikusumo

-Aryo Puspito Setyaki Djojohadikusumo (born 25 April 1983) is an Indonesian politician of Gerindra party who served as a member of the People's Representative Council between 2014 and 2019.
+Aryo Puspito Setyaki Djojohadikusumo (born 25 April 1983) is an Indonesian politician of the Gerindra Party who served as a member of the People's Representative Council between 2014 and 2019.
+He is a nephew of Indonesian president Prabowo Subianto.

 Early life and family

 Aryo Puspito Setyaki Djojohadikusumo was born in Jakarta on 25 April 1983, the first child of Hashim Djojohadikusumo.
 He studied business at the University of Durham, and had before taken a semester studying archaeology.
 In total, he spent 12 years studying in the United Kingdom.

 He married Sachi Sophia in August 2018.

 Career

-After graduating from university, Aryo founded a company in 2007 with some friends, and became its CEO.
+After graduating from university, Aryo founded a company in 2007 with some friends, and he became its CEO.
 The company operated in various fields, but by 2008 Aryo and his friends joined his father's company which was expanding in Indonesia.
 He became a commissioner at Hashim's Arsari Group.
+Aryo is also CEO of Arsari Tambang, the group's mining arm which operates tin mines.

-Outside of business, Aryo also joined the newly-established Gerindra, which was founded in 2008 by his father and his uncle Prabowo Subianto, becoming the chairman of its youth wing - though not formally so until 2011.
-In 2012, he was also appointed as one of the party's deputy secretary generals.
+Outside of business, Aryo also joined the newly-established Gerindra, which was founded in 2008 by his father and his uncle Prabowo Subianto, becoming the chairman of its youth wing — though not formally so until 2011.
+In 2012, he was also appointed as one of the party's deputy secretaries general.